sashkavyshka/salt_homework/README.md

 ```bash
 $ python server.py
 ```
-The server will be available at `http://localhost:8000` for 1 minute, then it closes automatically.
+The server will be available at `http://localhost:8000`

- # Server structure
- The server is written using sanic package, and can get and return simple data objects using the object id or it can return the whole list of objects.
-You can aalso post a new object to it.

  # API Reference

  ## Authentication
  You must authenticate with the API to gain access first.
  The following endpoint will return an access token which should be added to the `Authorization` header

- Username and password are "test" and "1234"
+ Username and password will be provided.

  | Endpoint  | Method | Params                                                             | Response                                                           | Example |
 |-----------|--------|--------------------------------------------------------------------|--------------------------------------------------------------------|---------|